codegreen-roman/gym-dots/README.md

 Simple creator is just returning an object which should have payload and type props, easy to test.

 Async creators are at the end generating a list of actions (expectedActions) to be dispatched by the store, this behaviour should be tested.

 ## Reducers

+should have names:

+- {name}.reducer.js where {name} is the property name in the global state